Getblink-fun/Getblink.fun/README.md

-# GetBlinks.fun
+# GetBlink.fun

-[GetBlinks.fun](https://www.getblink.fun/) is a no-code platform designed to simplify the process of creating and sharing Solana Blinks directly on social media platforms.
+[GetBlink.fun](https://www.getblink.fun/) is a no-code platform designed to simplify the process of creating and sharing Solana Blinks directly on social media platforms.

 [Blinks](https://solana.com/docs/advanced/actions) simply means Blockchain Links and they are unique, shareable links that enable blockchain interactions seamlessly on Social media platforms.
 Currently, Blinks are supported exclusively on 𝕏 (formerly Twitter) and work only on desktop screens.
 However, future updates may bring support for additional platforms and screen sizes.